 Mucositis is when your mouth or gut is sore and inflamed.
-It's a common side effect of chemotherapy and radiotherapy for cancer.
-It can be very unpleasant, but usually stops in a few weeks.
+It's a common side effect of chemotherapy and radiotherapy.
+Although mucositis can be painful, it usually gets better a few weeks after finishing cancer treatment.

-Non-urgent advice: Tell your care team if you're having cancer treatment and get:
+Non-urgent advice: Tell a GP or your care team if you're having cancer treatment and get:

 - a sore mouth